jesussalatiel/QA-Automation-Samples/README_NOTES.md

 **Quality Assurance:** A set of activities designed to ensure that the development and/or maintenance process is adequate to ensure a system will meet its objectives.
 #####

 **Report Defect:** Is a document that identifies and describes a defect detected by a tester.
-This document describes the following aspects for example: Defect title, Description, Environment, Software Version, ID Test Case, Used Script, Priority, Evidence (Screenshot) and Severity of the defect
+This document describes the following aspects for example: Defect Title, Description, Environment, Software Version, ID Test Case, Used Script, Priority, Evidence (Screenshot) and Severity of the defect
 #####

 **Defects Types:**